amarula/dyndesign/docs/class_builder.md

 As results:

-- When a class is built with "switch" set to "optionA", "A" is instantiated in "comp".
+- When a class is built with the "switch" Option set to "optionA", class "A" is instantiated in "comp".
 - When "switch" is set to "optionB", "B" is instantiated in "comp" and "C" is instantiated in "comp2".
 - When "bool_option" is set to True, "D" is instantiated in "comp".
-- When a class is built with no Option, Default class is instantiated in "comp".
+- When a class is built with no Option, the Default class is instantiated in "comp".

 ## Conditional Options